 - Pain complaints that seem “excessive” to the given pain stimulus.

 - Establish trust.
-A primary issue in most cases is the loss of trust between the patient and the health care providers.
-The physician and nursing staff should meet to discuss how they will restore a trusting therapeutic relationship; outside assistance from a pain or palliative care service can be helpful.
-Plan to meet with the patient and openly discuss the events leading up to the current problem.
-Engage the patient in the decision-making process about the current and future use of analgesics.
+A common fundamental issue is the breakdown of trust between the patient and clinical team.
+Clinicians should meet to discuss how they will restore a trusting therapeutic relationship.
+Outside assistance from a pain or palliative care service can be helpful.
+Then meet with the patient and discuss the events leading up to the current problem with transparency.
+Engage the patient in the analgesic decision-making process and make sure to elicit the patient’s perspective.

 - Weissman DE, Haddox JD.
 Opioid pseudoaddiction.
 Pain.
 1989; 36:363-366.